Augmented and virtual realities are the future of medicine

 This technology has the potential to revolutionize healthcare procedures, but work must be done before it can be productized and brought to market.
 Doctors, surgeons and the U.S. Food and Drug Administration need to be shown the versatility of VR and AR, not to mention progress and results, before they are ready to approve and adopt the technology wholesale.
 Working with partners who know the technology to develop it for medical use could help healthcare organizations close this gap.

 VR and AR technology is not just for entertainment.
 The potential practical applications for healthcare professionals could transform the industry.
-By partnering with technology leaders such as DXC Technology to create and implement an approach that works, healthcare organizations can improve patient care, and at the same time save time and money.
+By partnering with technology leaders such as DXC U.S. Public Sector to create and implement an approach that works, healthcare organizations can improve patient care, and at the same time save time and money.

 1 Ferroli, P.; Tringali, G.; Acerbi, F.; Schiariti, M.; Broggi, M.; Aquino, D.; Broggi, G. Advanced 3-dimensional planning in neurosurgery.
 Neurosurgery 2013, 72, A54–A62.